FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 ```

 ---

 # Mini Exercise

 Why do we keep using the word **semantic**?

-In groups of 4 (or so) have a quick discussion about
+In groups of 4 (or so) have a quick discussion about:

 1. What the definition of semantic is?
 2. Why is semantic code important?